lee2sman/Scripting_Spring2019/week7/README.md

 * Node is a version of Javascript that works outside the browser.
 It can run on the command line and on servers
 * Node is used for writing backend applications without a browser, though it can be used to manage the server in addition to the software you write for a browser
 * Download [Node](https://nodejs.org/en/)

-# Differences from P5JS
-* P5 has a preload, setup and draw loop
-* Node has no draw loop.
-Statements happen in order and then exit.
-* Node apps are run from the command line

 # Running Node in the command line
 * After installing, you can launch node by typing ```node```